 Now Reading:

-Why Complication in Twin Pregnancies Is More Common?
+Why Are Complications In Twin Pregnancies More Common?

-Why Complication in Twin Pregnancies Is More Common?
+Why Are Complications In Twin Pregnancies More Common?

 Complications in twin pregnancies are more common due to shared space and extra strain on the mother’s body.
 Learn why twins carry higher risks.